Ragekill3377/Titanox/Readme.md

 ## Features
 **beta function**: brk hooking.
 - **Breakpoint hooks**: Apply upto maximum 6 hooks via breakpoints at runtime.
-These are **software breakpoints**.
-They don't have any actual limit, but by default it's set to '6' (same as hardware breakpoints) in ``breakpoint.h``. you can adjust this.
-Will need to modify some code :p.
 - **2 DIFFERENT BRK HOOKS**
--> You can use either one. the old one or the new one. both are ellekit-based.
+-> You can use either one. the old one or the new one. both are ellekit-based.-> New one is reccomended, it supports ``unhooking`` aswell.
+-> The new one is much more stable AND supports a jailed environment.

 - **Inline Function hooking (by offset)**: Hooks functions via symbols.
 Under the hood, its instruction patching.
 - **Function Hooking (by symbol)**: Hook functions and rebind symbols (fishhook).
 FUNCTIONS MUST BE EXPORTED!!!